Motoi Sakuraba – 2002 Composer Interview

 Sakuraba: Yeah, a lot of the music that I worked on back in the day was different from the game music I did, both in genre and style.
 Lately, though, I’ve been able to work on more games that reflect my personal musical style.
 Those are fun to do.

 These days I’m thinking I’d like to reform a band and start doing shows again, but it’s hard to get members together.
-If you know any good people, please introduce them to me!
+If you know any good people, please introduce me!

 —In the era when FM sound was king, were you consciously trying to imitate the sound of real instruments with FM synthesis?